skaplinfra/skapl_main_website/README.md

 - `/api/medium-posts` - Fetches posts from Medium RSS feed
 - `/api/verify-turnstile` - Verifies Turnstile tokens for form submissions

+The functions are automatically deployed via GitHub Actions when pushing to the demo or main branch using the `w9jds/firebase-action` action.
+Environment variables for Turnstile secret keys are passed directly to the functions during deployment.

+### Local Firebase Development

-To develop and deploy Firebase Functions:
+To develop and test Firebase Functions locally:

 ```bash
 # Install Firebase CLI